 With a few well-chosen words, Gaston captured the voice of men from New France in the 1600s (or seemed to).
 The novel was deeply introspective, full of ideas and information from that era and from the knowledge-loving main character in the other part of the book.

-The book opens in New France in June 1606.
+The Order of Good Cheer opens in New France in June 1606.
 Samuel de Champlain and his fellow Frenchmen have arrived at l’Habitation, their home for the next winter as they attempt to establish a French settlement in this strange land.

 Champlain is the veteran of a previous attempt to do this at Port Royal—an attempt that ended in disaster when most of the men died of scurvy.
 The men are busy with planting gardens and building a fort, but as winter sets in, fear of the scurvy grows.